 Sterling Planners have been the market leaders in UK pension transfers to Australia for 20 years.
 We specialise in tax optimising large transfer values and are considered one of the most reputable and experienced QROPS specialists in Australia.
-If you want your transfer done right, in a tax optimised manner, Sterling Planners are the prudent choice for expert QROPS advice - watch the testimonials above from some of our discerning, financially knowledgable clients.
+If you want your transfer done right, in a tax optimised manner, Sterling Planners are the prudent choice for expert QROPS advice - watch video testimonials above from some of our discerning clients.

 We assist UK migrants (and returning expats) to transfer (eligible) UK pension funds from the UK to Australia as a lump sum.
 We offer an integrated global solution, incorporating UK advice (if required) from FCA licenced UK advisers, UK SIPP set up (if required), SMSF set up (where required) and all intra-UK and overseas transfers.